“What on earth would I do if four bears came into my camp? Why, I would die of course. Literally shit myself lifeless.”

 Ah, the questions of a newbie overlander, an enthusiast ready to ‘explore’ the world in a car and in search of a comfortable bed for that journey… Today, 15 years on the road, it is hard to imagine that yes, we too once stood on that crossing of swapping our comfortable home for a nomadic lifestyle.

 Thankfully, Coen is much more into stuff, gadgets, gear and what have you, so it was he who came with the idea to buy a rooftop tent.
 After I saw images of it, I was sold.

 “I want this too!”

 This was in 2003 and the overlanding world was not that big, at least not outside Africa and Australia.
-The number of brands available was limited and the prices ranged ran from very expensive to very expensive.
+The number of rooftop brands available was limited and the prices ranged ran from very expensive to very expensive.
 Many things, fortunately, have changed.

 The Soft-shell Rooftop Tent

 Today you’ll find numerous brands of different sizes and different materials.
 Especially the drop-down annex has become a popular add-on.
 They also fit into a wider range of budgets.

-A quick search on Amazon shows that there are tons of them, such as:
+A quick search on Amazon shows that there are tons of rooftop tents, such as:

 - The Tuff Stuff (Delta) rooftop tent (under $1000), which also comes in a family-sized version.